dipaksarkar/docs/docs/mailzor/settings/mail.md

 ## Additional SMTP Providers (Fallbacks)

 Mailzor allows you to define a list of secondary SMTP providers.
 These can be used to distribute load or act as a safety net if your primary provider fails.

 - Use the **Repeater** to add multiple providers with their own host, port, and credentials.
+- **Provider Name**: A label to identify the service (e.g., "SendGrid Backup").
 - Toggle **Enabled** to activate or deactivate providers without deleting their configuration.

 ## Testing Your Configuration

-Before launching a campaign, always verify your settings using the **Test Email** tool.
+Before launching a campaign, always verify your settings using the **Send Test Email** action.

-1. Enter a recipient email address.
+1. Navigate to **Settings > Mail Configuration**.
-2. Click **Send Test Email**.
+2. Click the **Send Test Email** button in the top actions bar.
+3. Enter a recipient email address in the modal.
+4. Click **Send**.
-3. Check the recipient's inbox for the test message.
+5. Check the recipient's inbox for the test message.
 If it doesn't arrive, check your [Application Logs](../logs.md) for connection errors.